sambacha/refarch-kc-ms/fleet-ms/README.md

 #### Ship Simulator

 The simulation of the different container events is done in the class `BadEventSimulator`.
-But this class is used in a Runner, the ShipRunner.
-The approach in this `ShipRunner` is to move the ship to the next position as defined in the separate csv file, and then send the new ship position, and then the container metrics at that position.
-So the simulator uses two producers, one for the ship position and one for the container metrics.
+But this class is used in a Runner, the `ShipRunner`.
+The approach is to move the ship to the next position as defined in the separate csv file (named by the ship's name), then to send the new ship position, and the container metrics at that position as events.
+So the simulator uses two Kafka producers, one for the ship position and one for the container metrics.
 The topic names are defined in the `src/main/resource/config.properties` as well as the Kafka parameters.
+If you did not configure your kafka server, we have a script to create those topics [here]()

-Here is a code snippet for the run method of the ShipRunner: The ship positions are loaded from the class loader.
-It can be externalized later on.
+Here is a code snippet for the run method of the `ShipRunner`: The ship positions are loaded from the class loader.
+They can be externalized later on.
 ```
 try  {
     for (Position p : this.positions) {